* Clemenza has a line: "...it's a lot of bad blood. Sollozzo, Philip Tattaglia, Bruno Tattaglia; Garbone,..." Who the heck is Garbone?

-** Remember how the Turk thought that the Corleones would eventually capitulate with Vito dead?
-Same principle, but Micheal was better at the setup and execution.
+** Remember how the Turk thought that the Corleones would eventually capitulate with Vito dead to prevent a war?
+Same principle, but Michael was better at the setup and execution.

 * How in the name Christ did Tom Hagen, a non-Sicilian, in 1945, ever rank as high in the family as consigliere?
 HOW?

 ** That's what Don Corleone wanted.
 Who's going to tell him otherwise?
 In the "real" Mafia, all that stuff about blood oaths and the old country is a bunch of crap foisted off onto the junior members to make them feel like they're part of an exclusive honor society.
 The upper echelons see power and money as their own rewards.
 Look at Lucky Luciano; he handed off the "official" Mafia titles when he was locked up, then told his Italian successors that he expected them to follow his Jewish "associate"'s orders to the letter.

 *** But weren't Mustache Petes like Salvatore Maranzano and Joe Masseria practically the racist ones, whereas Luciano wasn't?

 ** Tom Hagen was a lawyer who grew up with Sonny and eventually entered the family business.
 Consigliere is the position he'd be best at.
 And yeah, Don Vito wanted it that way.